unboxed/unboxed.co/README.md

 Using [BrowserStack](https://www.browserstack.com) for compatibility testing

-## Adding to the 'people' page
+## Adding to the 'team' page

 Upload caricatures at a size at or near to (212px * 425px), with a transparent background.
 This can be done with e.g. the Mac Preview app.

 ## Removing an employee from the site

-Use `ruby 'lib/remove_person.rb'` to start a script to remove an employee from the people page and their links across the site.
+Use `ruby 'lib/remove_person.rb'` to start a script to remove an employee from the team page and their links across the site.

 ## Blog CSS Features